I think I need to stop feeling guilty for trying to run a business.

 Blog Comment of the Week

-Remember, for every comment selected Securosis makes a $25.00 donation to Hackers For Charity.
-This week’s best comment comes from ‘smithwill’ in response to Mike Rothman’s post on
+Remember, for every comment selected, Securosis makes a $25 donation to Hackers for Charity.
+This week’s best comment goes to Bryan Sullivan, in response to FireStarter: Agile Development and Security.

 (0) Comments •